 Title funds cannot be used to purchase incentives for students, parents or teachers.
-Food for parent involvement activities must be considered "light refreshments" served at Title I Parent Involvement activities that occur during regular meal times.
+Food for parent and family engagement activities must be considered "light refreshments" served at Title I Parent and Family Engagement activities that occur during regular meal times.
 Title funds can only be expended for those events that "build capacity."
 This means you can fund a snack for a workshop teaching parents a specific skill, but could not give snacks to parents volunteering.